santiment/sanbase2/README.md

 ## Running the backend tests

+Make sure you have a test DB: `createdb sanbase_test`.
+This is needed by the tests to validate logic, which relies on the DB.

 In order to run the backend tests you need to run `mix test`.
 The default DB config is in [`config/test.exs`](config/test.exs).
 If you need to change the default config you can create a file `.env.test` and specify the DB URL there like this: